franBec/pollitoDev/content/en/blog/2024-11-26-pollitos-opinion-on-spring-boot-development-10.md

 Having said that, **I do know some frontend**:

-- In 2021, when I was short on money and tired of eating every other day, I wanted to get a real developer job, so I dived into tutorial hell.
+- In 2021, when I was short on money, I wanted to get a real developer job, so I dived into tutorial hell.
-  I had my first approach to React, with the infamous [5 hours freeCodeCamp tutorial](https://www.youtube.com/watch?v=DLX62G4lc44).
+  - I had my first approach to React, with the infamous [5 hours freeCodeCamp tutorial](https://www.youtube.com/watch?v=DLX62G4lc44).
 That was my canonical event, it pushed me into the React rabbit hole.
   - I failed interviews at [MercadoLibre](https://mercadolibre.com/), [ensolvers](https://www.ensolvers.com/), and [CAT Technologies](https://cat-technologies.com/).
 That made me realize I didn't know sh\*t after the tutorials, which was totally true.
 Please use tutorials, but escape tutorial hell.
 - During my time at [RunaID](https://www.runaid.com.ar/)
   - In the [SIGEM](https://sigem.sanluislaciudad.gob.ar/sigem/) project there was a time when I was the only developer left, and I had no chance but to deal with the frontend shenanigans.